ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-push-data-in-runabove-iot-lab.markdown

 ## Warning

-In RunAbove IoT Lab, when you generate a pair of tokens for a solution, the READ token allows you to read all data pushed in the same solution.
-You must be aware of that in the use of your solutions, tokens and data stored.
+In RunAbove IoT Lab, when you generate a pair of tokens for an application, the READ token allows you to read all data pushed in the same application.
+You must be aware of that in the use of your applications, tokens and data stored.

 ## Before you start

 In IoT Lab, each data must be provided with a metric and a timestamp value.
 You can also improve the metadata with an additional set of tags.
 Each tag is a pair of key and value.

 When you push data in IoT Lab, you have to use a valid WRITE Token provided by the token management.
-The data will be authenticated with the token provided, as metadata, you will also have its solution and the token tags.
+The data will be authenticated with the token provided, as metadata, you will also have its application and the token tags.
 You can also provide additional tags for any purpose (identification, grouping, filter, geolocalisation, etc.).

 The metric metadata will represent the type of data you send such as `"cpu.temp"` or `"network.packets.in"`.
 Characters allowed are letters, numbers, dash and points ([a-zA-Z0-9-.]).
 The timestamp is in Epoch Unix format (in seconds).